Archive #13 – Huineng, Subhuti, and Monkey’s Religion in “Xiyou ji” (2006)

 The heating apparatus has fire within it and is often placed over a platform or “altar” (tan 壇).
 The openings on the wall sides allow air to circulate, while those on the top serve to settle the reaction vessel or to emit flame and smoke.
 One of the main functions of the heating apparatus is to control the intensity and duration of the heat. (pp. 360-361)

 Fig. 2 – An ornate wooden replica dinglu reminiscent of the metal type used in external alchemy (larger version).
-Fig. 3 – An early 17th-century woodblock print depicting a lidless ding vessel in the lower torso of a Daoist practitioner (larger version).
+Fig. 3 – An early 17th-century woodblock print depicting a Daoist practitioner’s dantian as a ding vessel (larger version).

 Notes: